The 22 best clogs for fall, according to fashion experts | CNN Underscored

 $402 $281 at Farfetch

-“My favorite clogs are the Mia Clogs by Clergerie,” says content creator Megan Adelaide of the now sold-out style.
-“I love them for many reasons but mainly because they’re not your average clog—they’re conversation starters.”
-They may not be available anymore, but its sister style is just as chic — and currently 30% off.
+“My favorite clogs are the Mia Clogs by Clergerie,” says content creator Megan Adelaide of the now-sold-out style.
+“I love them for many reasons but mainly because they’re not your average clog — they’re conversation starters.”
+They may not be available anymore, but the sister style is just as chic — and currently 30% off.

 $120 at Nordstrom, Shopbop and Bloomingdales